-Industry is expected to take part in various projects that promote the social inclusion of PWD, as well as making the decision aimed at helping PWD within the company's corporate social responsibility (CSR) strategy.
+The industry is expected to take part in various projects that promote the social inclusion of PWD, as well as making the decision aimed at helping PWD within the company's corporate social responsibility (CSR) strategy.
 Finally, as a part of CSR strategy, it should aim towards employing the PWD and education of the staff about the social inclusion of PWD.

-Since INNOSID is closely connected to the ICT-AAC, great example of such company is CROZ46.
-They provided the ICT-AAC with programmers and software development experts for the development of applications, and therefore, CROZ implemented their CSR through helping in application development and maintenance47.
+Since INNOSID is closely connected to the ICT-AAC, a great example of such a company is CROZ.
+They provided the ICT-AAC with programmers and software development experts for the development of applications, and therefore, CROZ implemented their CSR through helping in application development and maintenance.